Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Gliomatosis cerebri symptoms may include:

 Doctors test for brain tumors in several ways.
+These tests may include:

 Gliomatosis cerebri is an aggressive, fast-growing cancer.
 The tumor is resistant to current therapies, and the prognosis is poor.
-Factors that influence prognosis include:
+There is no long-term cure.

 Chemotherapy is often used along with radiation therapy or separately.
 Chemotherapy is planned based on the type and grade of the tumor.
 Chemotherapy used for gliomatosis cerebri includes procarbazine, lomustine (CCNU), and vincristine (PCV regimen), and temozolomide.
 Other types of chemotherapy may also be used, especially within a clinical trial.

 Surgery is not a main treatment for gliomatosis cerebri.
 It is not possible to remove the tumor due to widespread disease and impact on multiple brain areas.
 Surgery may be performed as part of a biopsy for diagnosis or to help with symptoms of the tumor.
 In some cases, surgery may be used to remove parts of the tumor to relieve pressure on the brain.

-Headaches are another common symptom and may be due to increased intracranial pressure, or pressure inside the brain.
-This may be managed with steroid medications or surgical placement of a shunt.
-A shunt is a small tube that drains cerebrospinal fluid so that it can be removed from the brain.
+Headaches are another common symptom of gliomatosis cerebri.
+The tumor may cause hydrocephalus, increased pressure inside the brain.
+This may be managed with steroid medications or surgery to place a shunt.
+A shunt is a small tube that drains cerebrospinal fluid from the brain.
 The shunt may be temporary or permanent, depending on what the patient needs for symptom control.